Data Center Infrastructure: Traditional vs Converged Infrastructure

 Traditional Infrastructure

 Let’s start with Traditional Data Center Infrastructure on which a large number of organizations still operate.
-Traditional Data Centers have been constructed with the hardware dedicated for a specific purpose, like, a server can be used only for computing purpose and not for storage, there are dedicated types of equipment for networking purpose which can not be used for other purposes.
+Traditional Data Centers have been constructed with the hardware dedicated for a specific purpose.
+For example, a server can be used only for computing purposes and not for storage, and there are dedicated types of equipment for networking purposes that can not be used for other purposes.
 Each component works within an isolated layer having its own separate management.
-This means that to manage each kind of hardware we need a dedicated team with the specific skill set.
+This means that to manage each kind of hardware, we need a dedicated team with a specific skill set.
 For example, there must be at least 3-4 separate teams for managing storage, servers, and networking.
-Also, a few more cross-functional teams may be required to work with other infrastructure layers like virtualization, security etc. Also, there must be a team which can track the warranty of different purchases from different vendors.
+Also, a few more cross-functional teams may be required to work with other infrastructure layers like virtualization, security etc. Also, there must be a team that can track the warranty of different purchases from different vendors.

 Assembling all these pieces of a traditional infrastructure results in complex Deployment, Operations & Management, and slower delivery of IT services and applications.
-This kind of environments is not even expensive but difficult to scale and requires specialized skill-sets that are hard to find and harder to replace.
+This kind of environment is not even expensive but difficult to scale and requires specialized skill sets that are hard to find and harder to replace.

-Various kinds of Hardware, Firmware, Software requires multiple teams and makes the process very complex which results in tons of coordination with tedious management.
+Various kinds of Hardware, Firmware, and Software require multiple teams and makes the process very complex which results in tons of coordination with tedious management.

 Traditional Infrastructure has been in place when virtualization did not even exist.
 In those times It could be simply described as one application per physical server.
 But the advent of virtualization changed the way Traditional Datacenters were perceived.